heispv/biotope/docs/index.md

 ```

 This will download the file, stage it for annotation, and fit into the same workflow as local files.

+**Project Metadata Pre-fill**: If you've set up project-level metadata during `biotope init`, the annotation form will be pre-filled with this information, making the annotation process faster and more consistent.

 After creation, `biotope` can also be used to validate the JSON-LD (CAVE: being
 a prototype, biotope does not yet implement all croissant fields):